 Should I out myself in the interview?
 Can a potential employer ask about my sexuality?

 Once again, outing yourself at any stage of the job search process is personal and up to you.

 - Employers can and might ask about your sexuality.
 (In some states it is illegal to make a hiring decision based on your answer, in others states it remains legal to discriminate against people because of their LGBTQ identity.)

 - It is your choice whether you answer the question directly or not — there are many ways to redirect the conversation or dismiss the question as irrelevant to your employment.

 - The best you can do is prepare for the questions you'd be most nervous about answering so that you go into the interview feeling confident and prepared to tactfully negotiate questions around your sexuality or gender.

 - Mock interviews with a career counselor are a great way to prepare yourself for an interview whether you may wish to out yourself or not.
 Contact us to schedule.

 - Additionally, make use of Big Interview, our online interview preparation program.

 What about special job search/career issues facing transgender candidates?

-There is little protection in the work place for transgender individuals, and currently seventeen states include gender identity in their anti-discrimination laws - though more are working on inclusive legislation.
+There is little protection in the work place for transgender individuals, and currently nineteen states and D.C. include gender identity in their anti-discrimination laws - though more are working on inclusive legislation.